arielf/speedtests/README.md

 Notes:

-- All the blue points at the top-right quarter of the chart are Comcast data-points.
-The very top (blue) ones correspond to speedtest.xfinity.com, the slightly lower ones, correspond to a further-away Comcast data-center.
+- The blue points at the top-right quarter of the chart are Comcast data-points.
+The very top ones correspond to **speedtest.xfinity.com**, the slightly lower ones, correspond to **speedtest.net** (Ookla, owned by Comcast).
-- All independent internet speed-test providers, except one fall to the left of the center (<5.0 Mbps upload speeds).
-Also note that all the non-Comcast ping round-trip times (packet latency) are higher than the Comcast ones.
+- All independent internet speed-test providers, except one fall to the left of the center (<5.0 Mbps upload speeds) and none come close to the speedtest.xfinity.com result in either speeds or latencies.
+- Interestingly, there is one additional Comcast data center (52 km away) which is not my default speedtest target, which seems to be throttled-down like the other independent providers.
+- Seems like Comcast is selective about which peering points or sources it is throttling-down.
+The default speed-test I get in the browser is not throttled-down and makes Comcast apppear as if it is the fastest of all providers.
+In reality, this higher speed is not representative of the real speeds I experience.

 ## References: